-Mr. Mucci has served as President and CEO of the Company since September 2010.
+resident and chief Executive officer of rayenex, file.
+Age 59 Mr. Mucci has served as President and CEO of the Company since September 2010.
 Mr. Mucci joined the Company in 2002 as Senior Vice President ("SVP"), Operations.
-Prior to joining Paychex, he held senior level positions with Frontier Communications, a telecommunications company, including President of Telephone Operations and CEO of Frontier Telephone of Rochester, over the course of his 20-year career.
-Mr. Mucci was a member of the Board of Directors of Cbeyond, Inc. until it was purchased by Birch Communications in July 2014.
+Prior to joining Paychex, he held senior level Director since 2010 positions with Frontier Communications, a telecommunications company, including President of Telephone Operations and CEO of Frontier Telephone of Rochester, over the course of his 20-year career.
+Mr. Mucci was a Board Committees: • Executive (Chair) • Corporate Development Advisory member of the Board of Directors of Cbeyond, Inc. until it was purchased by Birch Communications in July 2014.
 He is a member of the Upstate New York Regional Advisory Board of the Federal Reserve Bank of New York and is a Trustee Emeritus of St. John Fisher College.

-The Board has concluded that Mr. Mucci is qualified to serve as a director of the Company because he provides day-to-day leadership as the current President and CEO of Paychex, giving him extensive knowledge of the Company, its operations, challenges, and opportunities.
-In addition, Mr. Mucci's educational background provides him with strong financial literacy.
+Current Public Company Directorships: • None SPECIFIC QUALIFICATIONS AND SKILLS: The Board has concluded that Mr. Mucci is qualified to serve as a director of the Company because he provides day-to-day leadership as the current President and CEO of Paychex, giving him extensive knowledge of the Company, its operations, challenges, and opportunities.
+In addition, Mr. Mucci's educational background and senior leadership experience provide him with strong financial literacy.